 The location of existing development in relation to the location of development as anticipated in the original plan, or in the plan as amended by the most recent evaluation and appraisal report update amendments, such as within areas designated for urban growth.
+18 somewhat across the island, there were no designated "urban growth areas."
+The development pattern since adoption of the comprehensive plan has matched the plan's anticipation.

 The existing comprehensive plan does not designate specific areas for urban growth.
 The entire town only has 1,462 acres of land, 95% of which was developed in 1996.
 The plan's growth strategy was to limit development rights across the island so that redevelopment activities would not increase density and intensity on a coastal barrier island.
-Although this strategy varied somewhat across the island, there were no designated "urban growth areas."
-The development pattern since adoption of the comprehensive plan has matched the plan's anticipation.
+Although this strategy varied

-&lt;sup>18 F.S.
+18 F.S.
 163.3191(2)(d)